MOAZ47/SQL-ML-Classification/README.md

 This repository contains SQL scripts to create a database for the Iris dataset, store data, train a machine learning model using SQL Server's external script execution capabilities, and predict species based on the trained model.

+## Purpose

+The purpose of this repository is to demonstrate how to set up a SQL database for the Iris dataset, train a machine learning model using SQL Server's capabilities, and predict species based on the trained model.
+It showcases the integration of SQL and Python for machine learning tasks within a database environment.

 ## SQL Scripts Overview

 ### 1. Creating Database and Tables